-Keep the number of MaterialsAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
-The available options for a Material depend on which Shader the Material is using.
+Keep the number of MaterialsAn asset that defines how a surface should be rendered.
 More info

 See in Glossary on each Mesh as low as possible.
-Only have more than one Material on a character when you need to use different Shaders for different parts, such as a special ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+Only have more than one Material on a character when you need to use different Shaders for different parts, such as a special ShaderA program that runs on the GPU.
 More info

 See in Glossary for the eyes.
 However, two or three Materials per character should be sufficient in almost all cases.

 In general, the fewer bones you use, the better the performance is.
 However, sometimes you need to create characters with a large number of bones: for example, when you want a lot of customizable attachments.
 These extra bones increase the size of the build, and may have a relative processing cost for each additional bone.
 For example, 15 additional bones on a rig that already has 30 bones takes Unity 50% more operations to solve in Generic mode, which might impact the time it takes to solve.

 Note that you can have additional bones for Generic and Humanoid types.
 When you have no animations playing using the additional bones, the processing cost should be negligible.
 This cost is even lower if their attachments are non-existent or hidden.